 Use cases of LoRaWAN smart city

 LoRaWAN smart city promises the pervasive connectivity that IoT infrastructure requires.
 The next demand is to keep the network and its management as simple as possible.
 In smart city connectivity, this means smooth operation across vast distances where low capacity is required.
 Smart cities include many such areas.
-Smart traffic and waste management, energy consumption tracking, environmental metering, parking and lighting monitoring, fire detection systems and alarms — all of these are pillars of the smart city concept.
+Smart traffic and waste management, smart AI in urban mobility, energy consumption tracking, environmental metering, parking and lighting monitoring, fire detection systems and alarms — all of these are pillars of the smart city concept.
 And none of them necessarily requires large volumes of data.
 Small sensor data packages can be used in cloud transportation planning software for alarm, triggering, and monitoring purposes.
 Sounds like a perfect task for LoRaWAN, which is very battery-efficient yet very slow for sending heavy files.

 LoRaWAN use cases within a smart city